t-walker/typescript-learning/README.md

 - `any` undermines confidence in the type system because mistakes are left to be caught at runtime
 - `any` silences the type checker
 - `any` silences the TypeScript language service

+### 6. Use your editor to interrogate and explore the type system
+- Out of the box TypeScript gives you two executables: `tsc` and `tsserver`
+- `tsc` is the TypeScript compiler
+- `tsserver` is the TypeScript standalone server
+- The server runs the language services that are used in IDEs (autocomplete, inspection, navigation, and refactoring)
+- The language service provides the ability to use "Go to definition"

+### 7. Think of types as sets of values
+- Before code runs, TypeScript checks it for errors.
+Every variable has a type, and that is considered a set of possible values.
+- The set of possible values is known as the domain of the type.
+- Depending on `strictNullChecks` null and undefined may or may not be part of the domain.
+- The smallest domain is the empty set, assignable with the type `never`
+- The next smallest sets are single value domains also known as unit types
+- The next smallest sets are types with two values known as union types (unioning unit types)